DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 >
 > ---
 >
 > Green flames burst across the spear’s shaft and blade, though the wood and stone remain untouched.
-The crystals across the cavern hum in warm recognition, and the air fills with a sense of fierce, triumphant joy.
+The megaliths hum in warm recognition, and the air fills with a sense of fierce, triumphant joy.
 Slowly, the flames recede, then eventually vanish—but the spear remains warm to the touch.
 >
 > ---
 >